openvswitch/ovs/INSTALL.Fedora.md

 Build Requirements
 ------------------
-The tools and packages that are required for building Open vSwitch are documented in [INSTALL.md].
+The tools and packages that are required for building Open vSwitch are documented in [INSTALL.rst].
 Specific packages (by package name) include:

   - rpm-build
   - autoconf automake libtool